 On the Night Sky, we have quite a number of parameters available to us for control, with Size/Pitch, filtering options, shimmer intervals and levels, and more.
 After all, Strymon calls this pedal a "reverberant synthesis workstation," even boasting a modulation section that we can use with or even be modulated by our external control signals.
 For our video example, I consulted the Night Sky manual to map CCs 15, 20, and 23, to control Modulation Depth, Size/Pitch, the High Cut filter's cutoff frequency, which all fluctuate based on the envelope follower's response to the feedback audio.

 Before we move on, I want to emphasize that you don't necessarily need to invest in modular gear to get yourself an envelope follower.
 Should you primarily work in the box, DAWs like Bitwig Studio and Ableton Live (with Max for Live) offer envelope follower devices that can be mapped to other parameters all across your project.
-In non-modular hardware, you could whip something up on the Empress ZOIA or Poly Effects Beebo, or invest in a dedicated audio-controlled synthesis processor like the Sonicsmith Squaver P1+ or the Second Sound Unisyn, both of which also offer pitch tracking and synthesis capabilities!
+In non-modular hardware, you could whip something up on the Empress ZOIA or Poly Effects Beebo, or invest in a dedicated audio-controlled synthesis processor like the Second Sound Unisyn, which also offers pitch tracking and synthesis capabilities!

 Setup 4: Pitch Feedback, Shimmer, and Playable Reverb with the Night Sky